Looks like you’re on our UK site! Would you like to switch US site?

 Just like humans who regularly turn to Magnetic Resonance Imaging (MRI) in the care and assessment of soft-tissue and bony injury, horses are frequently referred for what is considered the gold standard for diagnosing pathology associated with lameness.

 Machines optimized for human anatomy don’t lend themselves well to use in equine diagnostics which is why Hallmarq Veterinary Imaging pioneered their innovative Standing Equine MRI (sMRI) machine, designed specifically for the standing sedated horse.
-The alternative option is recumbent or ‘down’ MRI which requires the horse to be anesthetised
+The alternative option is recumbent or ‘down’ MRI which requires the horse to be anesthetized

 While both are valuable options for diagnosis, there are significant differences between the two when it comes to image quality, potential risks to the patient, and logistical requirements.
 Each has its pros and cons – here’s what you need to know.